Functions

 The function's implementation should exist within an indented block directly

 below the function signature.
-You must also append a colon :
+You must also append a colon : to the end of

 the function signature